horacisalvany/pagaCoin/README.md

 This app is a small project for a internal tool to help admin users to transfer PagaCoins between internal user wallets and see their transactions.

 This app consists of backend and frontend parts.
 Backend is an API REST build with SpringBoot framework.
-The Frontend is little user interface to interact made with Angular.
+The Frontend is a little user interface to interact made with Angular.

 ## Getting Started